hawkeye-bot/springio2017/README.md

 The acme-commons-starter-logging forces Spring Boot to use Log4j2 instead of the default use of Logback as a logging framework.

-The acme-commons-starter-web forced Spring Boot to use Jetty as the servlet container instead of the default use of Tomcat.
+The acme-commons-starter-web forces Spring Boot to use Jetty as the servlet container instead of the default Tomcat.

 ## Steps in the acme-commons-starters module